 Your hands are your most valuable asset when it comes to boxing, shouldn’t you protect them?
 The hands are made up of many small joints and small bones that could easily fracture from the impact of repeated punches.
 Hand wraps are there to hold your hand together providing support for your wrists, fingers, knuckles, and the entire hand itself.
 I ALWAYS recommend wrapping your hands, especially when training on a heavy bag.

-Meister MMA hand wraps are great hand wraps for both MMA and boxing.
-We honestly recommend grabbing a few pairs because you’ll have to wash them after a few uses.
+Meister MMA hand wraps are great for both MMA and boxing.
+I honestly recommend grabbing a few pairs because you’ll have to wash them after a few uses.
 Make sure not to wash them together because they WILL become tangled and that is the worst problem to have with hand wraps.

 What would this article be without including Everlast boxing hand wraps?
 These have great protection and of course, you can’t go wrong with the iconic all-black Everlast look.
 If you’re a boxing purist, these hand wraps are a must have.

 – Sweat wicking material that helps keep your palms dry

 – Made from a very durable woven carbon fiber fabric

 – Hand wrap mitts aren't going to give you as customized of a fit as traditional wraps